Economy of Nazi Germany: Early conditions

 The beginning of the war resulted in a British blockade which seriously restricted German access to world markets.
 Petroleum, sugar, coffee, chocolate and cotton were all extremely scarce.
 Germany used coal gasification to replace petroleum imports to a limited extent, and relied on Romanian oilfields at Ploiești.
 Germany was dependent on Sweden for the majority of their iron ore production, and relied on Spain and Portugal to provide tungsten.
 Switzerland continued to trade with Germany, and was very useful as a neutral country friendly to Germany.
 Until the declaration of war on the Soviet Union, the Third Reich received large supplies of grain and raw materials from the USSR, which they paid for with industrial machinery, weapons, and even German designs for a battleship.
 In the spring of 1940, the Soviet Union asked for two chemical plants as compensation for raw materials.
 The German government declined, at the insistence of the military.

 Rationing was introduced for German consumers in 1939.
 However, while Britain immediately put their economy on a war footing as soon as the conflict began, Germany resisted equivalent measures until later in the war.
-For instance, the Nazis were reluctant to increase taxes on individual German citizens to pay for the war, so the top personal income tax rate in 1941 was 13.7% in Germany, as opposed to 23.7% in Great Britain.
+For instance, the Nazis were reluctant to increase taxes on individual German citizens to pay for the war, so the top personal income tax rate for an income of 10,000 RM in 1941 was 13.7% in Germany, as opposed to 23.7% in Great Britain.
 The German government instead funded much of its military effort through plunder, especially plundering the wealth of Jewish citizens and the like, both at home and in the conquered territories.